 Why prevent or aid when you can do both?
 Yup, feeding your lawn a nice warm bowl of aeration is the best way to give your lawn all the support it needs when the rain comes.
-Here’s the deal: over time, the soil beneath your lawn gets more and more compacted, meaning there are fewer escape routes and air pockets in your soil when it rains.
-That’s what aeration remedies — and it can be as simple as stabbing your turf with a pitch fork or as effective as calling Joe’s to do a professional job.
-Either way, making holes throughout your lawn will improve your lawn’s drainage, and that’s what you want when dealing with monsoons.
+Here’s the deal: over time, the soil beneath your lawn gets more and more compacted.
+That means there are fewer escape routes and air pockets in your soil when it rains.
+That’s what aeration remedies.
+It can be as simple as stabbing your turf with a pitch fork or as effective as calling Joe’s to do a professional job.
+Either way, making holes throughout your lawn will improve your lawn’s drainage.
+That’s exactly what you want when dealing with monsoons.

 But aeration isn’t just a preventative move.
 It’s also great at lessening the damage after you’ve been battered by heavy rains.
-A gentle stabbing session around any pools or puddles will help the water drain a little quicker, and that can be the difference between survival and, well, you know, the opposite of survival.
+A gentle stabbing session around any pools or puddles will help the water drain a little quicker.
+That can be the difference between survival and, well, you know, the opposite of survival.

 2. Keep Off The Lawn

 What is the worst thing you can do after it has chucked it down?
 Keep the heck off your lawn.
-Okay, so that’s not always entirely possible because your man cave might be at the end of the garden, or you might have a dog that needs walking or a child that needs punishing, but try not to organise any five-a-side matches in your garden right after a downpour.
+Okay, so that’s not always entirely possible.
+Your man cave might be at the end of the garden, or you might have a dog that needs walking.
+But try not to organise any five-a-side matches in your garden right after a downpour.
 Why?
 Because the more you step on your wet lawn, the more you will compact the soil and stop the water draining away.
 That said, if you must walk across your poor grass, try laying down some wooden boards to distribute your weight and limit the damage you cause.
 And if you have a really bad memory for that sort of thing, why not pretend you’re a school teacher and pop a “kindly keep off the grass” sign to jog your memory.

 3. Go Through Your Gutters

 Now, you’re probably thinking, “what the heck have gutters got to do with lawns?”
 And I get it.
 But think about this one for a sec.
-The more your gutters are clogged with fallen leaves, twigs and bits of unidentifiable debris, the more water will spill over the sides and into your garden instead of flowing freely down your drains.
+The more your gutters are clogged with fallen leaves, twigs and bits of unidentifiable debris, the more water will spill over the sides and into your garden.
+Instead of flowing freely down your drains where it should go.
 And on that note, your drains are also worth cleaning at this time of year so that water escapes your premises instead of spilling onto it.